AhmedYousriSobhi/aCupOfTea/tabularData/conceptInMachineLearning/mlSupervisedClassification.md

 ## 6- Decision Trees:
 Decision trees will seek to split up the dataset into two datasets at every set for which the decision is going to be easier, and then continue to iterate.

-Decision trees can have categories in its leaves, ex) will play or will not play, and it'll use the majority class on that leave to predict the class that followed the steps down this decision tree, so it still a classification algorithm trying to classify according to the majority class This idea can be used in predicting quanities instead of classes as well, and rather than decision trees, it will be called Regression Trees.
+Decision trees can have categories in its leaves, will play or will not play, and it'll use the majority class on that leave to predict the class that followed the steps down this decision tree, so it still a classification algorithm trying to classify according to the majority class.
+This idea can be used in predicting quanities instead of classes as well, and rather than decision trees, it will be called Regression Trees.

-In Regression Trees we keep splitting up our dataset into smaller subsets (like we did in classification), we will then have the outcome variables which are going to be continuous values for each one of these subsets, and then with that subsets, we can average out within that subset what is going to be the aveage (target variable) and that is going to be our prediction.
+In Regression Trees we keep splitting up our dataset into smaller subsets (like we did in classification), we will then have the outcome variables which are going to be continuous values for each one of these subsets, and then with that subsets, we can average out within that subset what is going to be the average (target variable) and that is going to be our prediction.

 The possible outputs of a regression tree are going to be bound by the number of splits, so those are going to be the number of values that we can have, so we'll not get an output of a linear function that can basically spin out any value but rather limited to whatever amount of leaves we have at the end of our tree.
 - Depth of 2 => 4 values; 5 => 25 values